5-yard 10 oz. wool kilt in Campbell Ancient tartan, worn at the Mediterranean.

 The tartan

-The Campbells are a powerful family: During the 16th to 18th Centuries they were one of the leading families in Argyll and Perthshire and they have played important roles within the government of Scotland.
+The Campbells are a powerful family.
+During the 16th to 18th Centuries, they were one of the leading families in Argyll and Perthshire, and they played important roles within the Scottish government.

 Field Marshall Colin Campbell (1792-1863): "A man in a kilt is a man and a half."

 Several tartans are connected with the Campbell clan.
-However, the Campbell Ancient tartan is not a clan tartan, but a military tartan, also known as Campbell, The 42nd.
+However, the Campbell Ancient tartan is not a clan tartan, but a military tartan, also known as the 42nd Regiment of Foot.

 The Campbell Ancient tartan has always been one of my favourite ones.
-It is easy to accessorize.
-Very many colours in kilt hose go with it, or you may wear short socks, no socks, or even tights, either due to temperature, or simply as a fashion statement, should so you wish.
+It is easy to accessorise.
+Many colours in kilt hose go well with it, or you may wear short socks, no socks, or even tights, either due to temperature or simply as a fashion statement, if you wish.

 The kilts